 The challenges to many companies of all sizes are similar here.
 Elaborate ERP systems grant obvious benefits to businesses, but not all businesses need such scoop.
 And not every business can afford a big enterprise application.
 Along with all the challenges of ERP implementation process and cost, many public-sector and private-sector companies are seeking less expensive and faster-to-implement solutions.
 Luckily, alternatives exist.

 Open source ERP systems are worth taking a closer look, as advised by software industry experts.
 Or basic homegrown applications that you can produce or outsource the task to development agencies.
 There are industry-specific ERP applications as well, i.e. for small manufacturing businesses, food industry, finance industry etc. These systems cost far less, are not that complicated, and enable workflow automation for your organization.
-You can apply a small ERP with the very features customized upon your exact needs.
+You can apply a small ERP with the very features customized to your exact needs.

 To ERP or not to ERP?

 To stay ahead of the competition small business must be sharper and quicker.
 No business is too small for an ERP system, with it SMBs are able to work at upper-scale business level.
-What do small businesses need to realise?
+What do small businesses need to realize?
 Within a company or startup employees have multiple tasks to do, with lots of ideas and pitches flowing in constantly.
-Automating all the document flow with ERP for small businesses is hugely beneficial to order processing, production and finances.
+Automating all the document flow with ERP for small businesses is hugely beneficial to order processing, production, and finances.

 Cloud computing brought a price drop for small ERP systems.
 Numerous ERP solutions for smaller businesses (SMBs) have appeared on the market.
 These are known as “tier 3” ERP vendors, and according to Panorama Consulting, they make 26 % of the total ERP market now.
-With average project cost of $1 million, tier-3 ERP for SMBs systems typically get a payback period of 3 years.ERP for small businesses get a payback period of less than 3 years, most of the time.Click To Tweet
+With the average project cost of $1 million, tier-3 ERP for SMBs systems typically gets a payback period of 3 years.ERP for small businesses get a payback period of less than 3 years, most of the time.Click To Tweet

 Don’t let tier-1 ERP “big guns” intimidate you, there are plenty alternatives to SAP or Oracle.
 Because of the complexity, many smaller companies fear the ERP implementation and abstain.
 Yet the data has been evident about the benefits or ERP accounting, manufacturing and distribution systems.

 There’s also the availability of software-as-a-service (SaaS) ERP systems and open source ERP, as acknowledged by industry pundits like Gartner.
 Contrary to large enterprises, SaaS ERP use isn’t limited and it can contribute greatly to applications for small and mid-market companies.
 It also avoids big implementation and operational costs.
 Open source option has been used extensively in recent years, and numerous new open-source ERP systems emerged on the market.
-The focus of such is not only on driving the total cost of ownership down, but on enabling customisations for applications as well.
-With access to source code those goals are obtainable with examples of open source software ERP systems like EasyERP.Looking for open source ERP for your SMB?
+The focus of such is not only on driving the total cost of ownership down but on enabling customizations for applications as well.
+With access to source code, those goals are obtainable with examples of open source software ERP systems like EasyERP.Looking for open source ERP for your SMB?